njustkmg/TKDE21_CILF/README.md

 This is code for the paper "Learning Adaptive Embedding Considering Incremental Class".

+IEEE Transactions on Knowledge and Data Engineering (IEEE TKDE), 2021

 # Dependencies
 Our code is based on the following platform and packages.
 - Python (3.7.0)